jaredkc/shopify-starter-theme/README.md

 # Shopify Starter Theme

 A Shopify 2.0 starter theme that focuses on performance, user experience, and simplicity.
+This theme uses the best practices from the [Shopify Dawn theme](https://github.com/Shopify/dawn) but with far less complexity.
+Making it easier to build your custom theme.

 **Note:** This is a work in progress.
 An archive for the Shopify 1.0 starter theme is available in the `1.0-theme-archive` branch.